webplatform/docs/concepts/accessibility/accessibility_basics/index.md

 *'''Robust''' Any solution provided should be using widely available on different platforms or systems.
 This is to stop people inventing solutions that the majority of people wouldn’t be able to use because the hardware/software is restricted or prohibitively expensive.

-It’s important to note that web sites aren’t expected to fulfill all of these requirements.
+It’s important to note that websites aren’t expected to fulfill all of these requirements.
 The technology a user has should do some of the work too.
-For example it is expected that a screen reader will read pages to people who need it, rather than every web site providing an audio version of the content.
-However, the web site is expected to provide pages that can be read using common screen reading technology in order to make this possible.
-This difference is important, as it’s the difference between a web site with an “accessibility widgets” (like a button to make the fonts a bit bigger) and a web page that will work in a multitude of different situations (eg varying browsers and devices that would be impossible to anticipate).
+For example it is expected that a screen reader will read pages to people who need it, rather than every website providing an audio version of the content.
+However, the website is expected to provide pages that can be read using common screen reading technology in order to make this possible.
+This difference is important, as it’s the difference between a website with an “accessibility widgets” (like a button to make the fonts a bit bigger) and a web page that will work in a multitude of different situations (eg varying browsers and devices that would be impossible to anticipate).

 WCAG 2.0 also differs from WCAG 1.0 in the approach to technology.
 Since the standard is more technology-agnostic and deals with concepts about accessibility rather than concrete technical details it’s important to pay attension to the surrounding documents to the standard.
 The [http://www.w3.org/TR/WCAG20/ WCAG 2.0 specification] provides the understanding but the [http://www.w3.org/TR/WCAG20-TECHS/ “techniques” document] provides solid implementable pieces of information for the developer.
 This is broken up into “general” techniques (technology ambiguous) and specifics for individual W3C technologies.
 The W3C doesn’t write documents for proprietary technologies so you’ll have to find techniques for technologies like Flash and Silverlight from other sources.